 Yoga is an excellent form of exercise which builds strength and flexibility.
 The practice is also known for promoting general wellness by supporting the mind-body connection.
 Yet because this ancient exercise has deep meditative, spiritual or mystical roots, many people wonder if yoga is a form of religion.
-Which begs the question: can atheists practice yoga?
+Which invites the question: can atheists practice yoga?
 How about Christians, Jews or Muslims?

 The question of whether yoga is a religion is not a new one.
 It has been asked and answered many times, often with different responses.
 The most common answer is that yoga can be combined with religion or easily practiced without religious belief.